mayabenowitz/Origins/README.md

 all printed from variations of the same mineral-biopolymer family.
 Then density becomes intelligently spatially graded.
 Where compression is high, increase density.
 Where insulation is needed, increase pore count.
 Where water is needed, optimize capillary action.

 The Solarpunk wall isn't one material--**it's a continuous field of material properties**.

+In high storm-surge areas, give the home a thick hydrophobic layer.

+In areas prone to hurricanes and tornadoes, print a root system that branches from the soil to the walls and ceilings to stabilize the home.

+**Extreme weather and climate can be greatly mitigated with the right configuration of matter**.

 ### Give the Solarpunk house xylem